For this drawing, they are just hands you can say, but they are from the movie ‘Biutiful’ by Alejandro Gonzalez Inarritu…

 Darkening and setting main features in this step.
 I used 2B, 4B, 6B, 8B sketching pencils, white derwent and soft pastel pencils.

-Step of details and background.
+The step of details and background.

 For the illusion of skin in the light parts of the left hand on the right side, I use slight short lines in any direction -according to age slight or strong wrinkles of course-, I used a hard pencil(HB) and little slight white charcoal pencil marks for those details.